sabberworm/jStarbox/Readme.md

 ### setOption(name, value)
 Can be used to set options after initialisation.
 All configuration options can be re-set after initialisation.

+### markAsRated()
+This will add the rated class so that this starbox will appear as rated.
+The rated class is added automatically when using autoUpdateAverage.

 ## Events

 ### starbox-value-changed